 1. Take the Old Window Out

 First, take the window sash out of the window frame.
 The window sash is the portion of the window that can move, whether up and down, inward, or outward with hinges.
 Once that easy part is complete, cut through the bottom and then the top of the window frame (the portion of the window attached to your walls) with an angle grinder equipped with a metal cutting wheel.
 You are now ready to lift the weakened frame out of the wall.

 2. Get Ready to Put a New Window In

-Now that your old basement window has completely been removed, you need to get the wall ready for its replacement.
+Now that your old basement window has completely been removed, you need to get the wall ready for the basement replacement window.
 Prepare for the new energy-efficient window to be installed by chiseling away any leftover mortar or concrete to create a clean working space.
 If you have a pneumatic chisel and a lot of work to do, this can be a lot faster.
 A good old hammer and masonry chisel are going to work just as well, however.

 Now, assuming that you have done your research and bought the correct new basement window, you are ready to begin the more exciting work of installing your new basement window.

 3. Make the Window Bucks And Insert the Window

-Window bucks — wooden frames that make installing a new window much easier — are going to guide you through your next steps.
+Window bucks — wood frames that make installing a new window much easier — are going to guide you through your next steps.
 It is important not to skip constructing and placing the bucks.
 Making bucks deserves a tutorial of its own.
 The best tip would be to dry-fit your window, assess the space, and then make a tapered internal buck in the appropriate dimensions.
 Secure the buck with hot-dipped galvanized nails.